Hot topics

 Fitbit Inspire 3

-When it comes to accessories, I'm afraid I have some bad news for you: there is no Minion wristband for adults, not even in the "rogue black" color variant.
-Instead, you can look forward to a wide variety of straps.
-You can choose between fabric, leather, silicone, and unfortunately, only for the Luxe model - metal.
-The price of the bands ranges between $24.95 to 99.95.
+As far as accessories are concerned, I'm afraid I've got some bad news: there's no Minion bracelet for adults, not even in the "mischievous black" color variant.
+On the other hand, you can look forward to a wide variety of straps.
+You can choose between fabric, leather, silicone, and, unfortunately only for the Luxe model, metal.
+Prices range from $19.95 to $99.95.

 If you have lost the included charging cable, you can also get a replacement in the Fitbit online store.
 The Aria Air, Fitbit's own smart body scale, is also an interesting addition.
 It has a $49.95 price tag and allows you to synchronize BMI data and progress directly into the Fitbit app.
 It syncs via Bluetooth and families don't have to buy multiple models thanks to the presence of multi-user support.